 The study area for mapping (Section 5.3.2) consists of aquatic habitats within the existing FERC Project Boundary and stream reaches affected by the Project up to 0.5 mile from the normal maximum water surface elevation of Project reservoirs and normal high water line of Project-affected stream reaches.
 Areas to be considered for WPT surveys (Section 5.3.3) will be confined to habitat inside the Project Boundary.
-Stream reaches potentially affected by the Project include: 1) the Middle Yuba River from and including Our House Diversion Dam Impoundment to the confluence with the North Yuba River, 2) Oregon Creek from and including the Log Cabin Diversion Dam Impoundment to the confluence with the Middle Yuba River, 3) the North Yuba River from and including New Bullards Bar Dam Reservoir to the confluence with the Middle Yuba River, 4) the Yuba River from the confluence of the North and Middle
+Stream reaches potentially affected by the Project include: 1) the Middle Yuba River from and including Our House Diversion Dam Impoundment to the confluence with the North Yuba River; 2) Oregon Creek from and including the Log Cabin Diversion Dam Impoundment to the confluence with the Survey Bullards Bar Dam Reservoir to the confluence with the Middle Yuba River; and 4) the Yuba River from the confluence of the North and Middle Yuba rivers to the United States Army Corps of Engineer's (USACE) Dauguerre Point Dam.
+The mainstem of stream reaches are included in the study area.